Microsoft Project – How to Use the Timeline Tool a step by step guide

 You can add tasks and milestones to the timeline that are not tasks on the project plan.
 This can be useful for showing external tasks or key dates, for example a key decision point, announcement or public holiday.
 It can also be useful for tasks that have long names which are cut off or lead to a 'messy' timeline.
 Example of a truncated task name on the project timeline:

-truncated task name on the timeline
+truncated task name on the Microsoft Project timeline view

-Task types that can be inserted into the timeline
+Task types that can be inserted into the timeline view in Microsoft Project: existing tasks, new tasks, callout tasks and milestones.

 Choosing the format of tasks on the Timeline